noop-inc/noop-sample-app-covid-19-mobility/README.md

 #### Break down directives in Noopfiles to be as granular as possible, and be intentional with ordering.

-Since Noopfiles largely serves as an extension of Dockerfiles, many of [advantages of the Docker ecosystem](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/) continue to be strengths when working with Noop.
+Since Noopfiles largely serves as an extension of Dockerfiles, many of [advantages of Docker](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/) continue to be strengths when working with Noop.
 For instance, a component's container is cached after each directive in a Noopfile, so the ordering of your Noopfile can have a significant impact on build-times of your components.

 Two great approaches for achieving speedy builds when working with Noop is to ensure lengthy steps occur as early as possible, and steps involving frequent changing files occur as late as possible.